-I grew up in a lovely little town in the Midwest.
+I grew up in a lovely little town.
 When I was in the eighth grade, my family built a very nice house in a new sub-division called Seven Pines because the street that lined the open space that was about to be filled with homes had seven tall pine trees.
 The field had been farmed during WWII.
 They grew onions there that would have been shipped overseas to help feed the American troops.
 This was before my time and to me, this area was just the vacant field at the end of the street where our first house stood.

 I remember my mother talking with the designers about widening a doorway or the height of the counters.
 She loved really vibrant colors and the house would be painted gold, rose pink, lavender, celery, mint, and yellow.
 After we had moved into the house, my dad planted chives.
 They grew right out the back door, next to the stoop and even though he always had a full garden with beautiful tomatoes, the chives grew all alone, close to the house.

 On Saturday mornings in the spring, my dad would take my mother’s kitchen shears out back and snip off the chives into long strands, releasing the onion scent into the kitchen.
 He chopped the chives into tiny bits and beat them into eggs, scrambling them together in the pan.
 In these few instances my mother relinquished her regular role as breakfast chef to my dad and he would set aside his regular fried eggs and bacon for this masterful concoction of scrambled eggs and chives.